 In addition to the teeny-tiny museum inside the park’s visitor center (where we purchased the book and some maps), the grounds of the park itself are quite lovely and make for a pleasant walk.
 The images below show some of the features of the park (click on all to embiggen):

 As you can see from the image of the replica, Fort Kearny itself was more of a supply outpost than it was a military outpost, and indeed the main function of Fort Kearny from the late 1840s to the late 1860s was as a way station, supply depot, and message center for travelers along the Oregon Trail, Pony Express riders, and (later) workers building the Union Pacific Railroad.
 For more about Fort Kearny, the Wikipedia entry is pretty good.

-We left Fort Kearny and continued our journey west toward Chimney Rock, although we would make a few more interesting stops that day…
+We left Fort Kearny and continued our journey west toward Chimney Rock, stopping for a moment at Windlass Hill.

-Distance to the Chimney Rock: In the game, pioneers would be on the trail for 86 miles before hitting Chimney Rock.
-In our car in 2011, it was 79 miles.
+Distance ahead to Chimney Rock: In the game, pioneers would be on the trail for 250 miles before reaching Chimney Rock.
+In our car in 2011, it was 257 miles.